 - For children attending 38 weeks - you would receive three full days (6.5 hours per day) at your council setting, and one 10 hour day with a funded provider over 40 weeks – either a partner nursery, childminder or playgroup.

-- For children attending 48 weeks - you would receive two full days (9.5 hours per day) at your council setting, and 230 hours per year with a funded provider – either a partner nursery, childminder or playgroup.
+- For children attending 48 weeks - you would receive two full days (9.5 hours per day) at your council setting, and up tp 230 hours per year with a funded provider – either a partner nursery, childminder or playgroup.
 This would mean 23 x 10 hour days across the year or x 4.5 hours per week across the year.
 Some funded providers will offer different funding models, please contact them direct to find out the model offered before making your decision.